graphology/graphology/src/gexf/README.md

 - **options** _?object_: parsing options:
   - **addMissingNodes** _?boolean_ [`false`]: whether to add missing nodes referenced in the file's edges.
   - **allowUndeclaredAttributes** _?boolean_ [`false`]: whether to allow undeclared attributes for both nodes & edges, which will be considered as strings.
+  - **respectInputGraphType** _?boolean_ [`false`]: whether to make sure the output graph type is the same as the passed constructor.
+By default the parser will try to optimize the graph representation to avoid wasting time and memory.
+But if `respectInputGraphType` is `true` the output graph is guaranteed to be an instance of the typed constructor you gave as first argument.
+This also means the parser will throw when reading a graph that cannot be represented with the given typed constructor.

 ### Writer